 After completing BA and MPhil degrees at the University of Oxford in PPE and European Politics, respectively, she spent the first part of her career focusing on the politics of post-communist transition and EU accession in Central Europe, and completed her PhD at the University of Birmingham on the case of Hungary.
 She has given media comment, appeared before select committees and published several journal articles and book contributions.

 Lisa is responsible for the overall and strategic direction of the Society’s undergraduate Hansard Scholars Programme, new programme development and compliance processes.
 She joined the Hansard Society in June 2009, prior to which she spent many years working for one of the first study abroad programmes to provide pre-professional academic internships for North American students in London and several European capitals, first as London Programmes Director and later as European Programmes Director.

 Lisa has also worked for an NGO for which she organised political training programmes and provided in-house editorial support.
 Lisa received her Bachelor of Arts degree in Government and Speech Communications from the University of Virginia, USA.
-She is on the Board of Directors and Deputy Chair of the Association of American Study Abroad Programmes, AASAP UK, and AASAP’s delegate to the QAA Alternative Providers Liaison Forum.
+She is on the Board of Directors and Deputy Chair of the Association of American Study Abroad Programmes, AASAP UK, and is AASAP’s delegate to the QAA Alternative Providers Liaison Forum.